Juan-Jones/earnonlinemoney/content/blog/monetize-a-blog.md

 ### Marketing Your Coaching Services

-Promote your services on your blog, social media, and email list.
+Promote your services, through marketing strategies for blogs, like [blog SEO]({{< relref "seo-for-bloggers" >}}) social media, and email list.
 Share client testimonials and success stories to build credibility.
 Offer free introductory sessions or webinars to attract potential clients.

 Personal Anecdote: Transitioning from blogging to coaching was a game-changer for me.
 I found immense satisfaction in helping others achieve their goals, and the income from coaching significantly boosted my earnings.